Want to enjoy the journey as well as the destination?

 They can be blown on, spun by hand or even put under a tap.
 Alternatively, using a hand cranked generator to bring a ‘flat’ electronic device (such as an iPad) back to life also demonstrates the point nicely.

-In both cases there needs to be recognition that inside the ‘turbine’ there is basically a child of copper wire and some magnets.
+In both cases there needs to be recognition that inside the ‘turbine’ there is basically a coil of copper wire and some magnets.

 Lego Video Timing up to 4m 30sec